 Currently, we are interested in the following research questions:

-(2) Post-translational modifications of RNA-binding proteins: How does arginine methylation regulate protein-protein interactions, RNA binding and protein function of FUS and other methylated RNA-binding proteins?
+(2) Post-translational modifications of RNA-binding proteins: How does arginine methylation regulate protein-protein interactions, RNA binding and the functions of FUS and other methylated RNA-binding proteins?
 How does loss of FUS arginine methylation arise in FTD-FUS patients?
 Which other post-translational modifications regulate the physiological and pathological roles of FUS and TDP-43?

 (3) LLPS and RNP granules: How do FUS mutations alter the composition of cytosolic FUS RNP granules and cytosolic mRNA processing functions of FUS?
 Which factors suppress or enhance pathological LLPS of FUS and TDP-43 in RNP granules?
-What is the physiological role of LLPS of FUS?
+What is the physiological role of LLPS of FUS and TDP-43?

 Hofweber M*, Hutten S*, Bourgeois B, Spreitzer E, Niedner-Boblenz A, Schifferer M, Ruepp MD, Simons M, Niessing D, Madl T, Dormann D (2018).
 Phase separation of FUS is suppressed by its nuclear import receptor and arginine methylation.
 Cell, 173(3):706-719.e13